purvanyaTyagi/Dummy_Compiler/README.md

 ```

 A vector<> was used which kept a scope object.
 This vector was used like a stack to keep track of variable scopes and ensure that no two variables of the same name were declared in the same scope.

+## Current status of the project

+- Lexing and tokenization - done

+- Parsing into AST - done

+- Symbol table implementation - done

+- Semantic analysis - Still need to fine tune and implement some more grammar logic of the language(eg. function calling)

+- Code generation for expressions and statements - not done

+- End-to-end compilation to a runnable executable - not done